Cabo Verde

 The large pot of "cachupa" will be distributed to those who sit at the table at home, to neighbors, and also to strangers, who are called to taste the delicacy as a family.

-Music is the biggest and richest expression of Cape Verdean culture
+Music is the biggest and richest expression of Cabo Verdean culture

 Chã wine, Fogo Island, Produced in lava